-For my recent project, I needed to acquire patients vital signs such as clinical weight, systolic and diastolic blood pressure and a mean arterial pressure.
+For my recent project, I needed to acquire patient vital signs data such as clinical weight, systolic and diastolic blood pressure and a mean arterial pressure.
 The data was for patients who developed sepsis during a hospital stay.
 Data was coming from Cerner EMR and available in our Hadoop Data Lake.

-I thought it would be a good case to test In-Database feature as the one of the source tables had over 6B rows.
+I thought it would be a good case to test In-Database feature as one of the source tables had over 6B rows.

 Now with Alteryx, I could craft an SQL query like below, put it in